Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 Switches between different operating modes — Compass, DG (directional gyro), and Slaved.
 It also has a spring-loaded SYNC position for fast synchronization of the azimuth system based on the compass flux valve signal.
+The flux valve is an electronic sensor in the aircraft's left wing that detects magnetic fields to provide the primary reference for magnetic heading.
+However, it is very sensitive to changes in the aircraft's attitude and even minor accelerations.

 | Name                  | Description                                                                                                                                                                                                                  |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|